thestubborndev/finance_tracker_server/README.md

 Visiting the link in a browser should kick off the crypto/fiat currency and bank balance updates and then redirect you to your Airtable Finance Tracker base!

 **Pro Tip:** Hitting Cmd-click on the terminal link will open it in a browser window

-I hope this was helpful!
-Happy tracking and investing! :)

 ## Developing